noobboon7/Python_General_Purposes/README.md

 # Python_Store
-This repo is going to contain python related projects... created the repo to store things I'm building with python and new concepts
+This repo is going to contains works realate to python.
+For example, tutorials, Mini_projects, and experimenting with python_libraries